momerheb0/azure-resume/README.md

 $ pip install azure-cosmos
 $ pip freeze > requirements.txt
 ```

 - It's essential to enable CORS with Azure Functions locally and once it's [deployed to Azure](https://docs.microsoft.com/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#cors) for the website to be able to call it.
 - Created an Azure CDN for Blob Storage to cache the website content, provision a TLS certificate to enable HTTPS support and map a Custom Domain to the site.

+## CI/CD Pipline

+The porject utilizes GitHub Actions for continuous integration and deployment.
+The application is automatically built after each commit
+There are two seperate worflows:
+- `frontend.main.yml`: This workflow is responsible for building and deploying the frontend of the application to Azure.
+- `backend.main.yml`: This workflow handles the backend, including deploying the Azure Function.
+The backend also includes testing steps before deployment to Azure.

+## Testing

+ Pytest was used for unit testing the backend's Azure Function, it is run on every push request ensuring that the code remains bug-free before deployment.